hametuha/gapiwp/README.md

 \Hametuha\GapiWP\Loader::load();
 ```

+# Googla Analytics

+Currently, only Google Analytics API is supported.
+You can now easily contact with Google Analytics data.

-Now you can see setting screen on admin panel.
+After initliazing the library, you can see setting screen on admin panel.
 Go to **Setting > Analytics Setting**.

-After that, you can call api client library anywhere in your site.
+What you should enter is...

+- Client ID
+- Client secret

+You can get them on [Google Developers console](https://console.developers.google.com).
+Besides that, you have to save your admin screen URL(e.g. `http://local.sample.in/wp-admin//options-general.php?page=gapiwp-analytics`) as redirect URI.
+It will be treated as white-listed.

 ```php
 // Get Google Analytics client.